Morrissey: 1982–1984: Establishing the Smiths

 In August 1978 Morrissey was briefly introduced to the 14-year-old Johnny Marr by mutual acquaintances at a Patti Smith gig held at Manchester's Apollo Theatre.
 Several years later, in May 1982, Marr turned up on the doorstep of Morrissey's house, there to ask Morrissey if he was interested in co-founding a band.
 Marr had been impressed that Morrissey had authored a book on the New York Dolls, and was inspired to turn up on his doorstep following the example of Jerry Leiber, who had formed his working partnership with Mike Stoller after turning up at the latter's door.
 According to Morrissey: "We got on absolutely famously.
 We were very similar in drive."
 The next day, Morrissey phoned Marr to confirm that he would be interested in forming a band with him.
-Steve Pomfret—who had served as the band's first bassist—soon abandoned the band, to be replaced by Dale Hibbert.
+Steve Pomfret, who was the band's first bassist, soon left the band, to be replaced by Dale Hibbert.
 Around the time of the band's formation, Morrissey decided that he would be publicly known only by his surname, with Marr referring to him as "Mozzer" or "Moz".
 In 1983 he forbade those around him from using the name "Steven", which he despised.
 Morrissey was also responsible for choosing the band name of "the Smiths", later informing an interviewer that "it was the most ordinary name and I thought it was time that the ordinary folk of the world showed their faces".

 Alongside developing their own songs, they also developed a cover of the Cookies' "I Want a Boy for My Birthday", the latter reflecting their deliberate desire to transgress established norms of gender and sexuality in rock in a manner inspired by the New York Dolls.
 In August 1982 they recorded their first demo at Manchester's Decibel Studios, and Morrissey took the demo recording to Factory Records, but they were not interested.
-In late summer 1982 Mike Joyce was adopted as the band's drummer after a successful audition.
-In October 1982 they then gave their first public performance, as a support act for Blue Rondo à la Turk at Manchester's The Ritz.
+In late summer 1982 Mike Joyce was joined as the drummer.
+In October 1982 they gave their first public performance, as a support act for Blue Rondo à la Turk at Manchester's The Ritz.
 Hibbert however was unhappy with what he perceived as the band's gay aesthetic; in turn, Morrissey and Marr were unhappy with his bass playing, and so he was removed from the band and replaced by Marr's old school friend Andy Rourke.